fcetinkaya/Html-Templates/README.md

 * [Code Examples](#code-examples)

 ## General info
-I have prepared a project for those who want to get started with Javascript and for beginners.
+I have prepared a project for those who want to get started with Html and for beginners.
 You can find the codes and sample pages of this project on github.
-In some examples it is used in firebase database.

 ## Screenshots
 ![Example screenshot](index.jpg)